 Certificate type/issuer: Requirements: Deutsche Telekom AG secure email CA E03 This sub-CA certificate was issued by the root certification authority "T- TeleSec GlobalRoot Class 2" and supports certificate validation for end entities and relying parties.
 If required, the cPKI certificate can be retrieved via the intranet or the Internet.
+Deutsche Telekom AG secure email CA E05 This sub-CA certificate was issued by the root certification authority "T- TeleSec GlobalRoot Class 2" and supports certificate validation for end entities and relying parties.
+If required, the cPKI certificate can be retrieved via the intranet or the Internet.
 "Deutsche Telekom Internal Root CA 1" root CA certificate This certificate is not preinstalled in the operating system and application certificate archives as a "trusted root certification authority" but has to be installed additionally later.
 The root CA certificate supports certificate validation for end entities and relying parties.
 If required, the cPKI certificate can be retrieved via the intranet or the internet.
 Deutsche Telekom AG Issuing CA 03 This sub-CA certificate was issued by the "Deutsche Telekom Internal Root CA 1" root certification authority and supports certificate validation for end entities and relying parties.
 If required, the cPKI certificate can be retrieved via the intranet or the internet.
 "Deutsche Telekom Internal Root CA 2" root CA certificate This certificate is not preinstalled in the operating system and application certificate archives as a "trusted root certification authority" but has to be installed additionally later.
 The root CA certificate supports certificate validation for end entities and relying parties.
 If required, the cPKI certificate can be retrieved via the intranet or the internet.
 Deutsche Telekom AG mobile device CA This sub-CA certificate was issued by the "Deutsche Telekom Internal Root CA 2" root certification authority and supports certificate validation for end entities and relying parties.
 If required, the cPKI certificate can be retrieved via the intranet or the internet.
 Deutsche Telekom AG infrastructure CA This sub-CA certificate was issued by the "Deutsche Telekom Internal Root CA 2" root certification authority and supports certificate validation for end entities and relying parties.
 If required, the cPKI certificate can be retrieved via the intranet or the internet.
 Deutsche Telekom AG internal secure email CA This sub-CA certificate was issued by the root certification authority "Deutsche Telekom Internal Root CA 2" and supports certificate validation for end entities and relying parties.
 If required, the cPKI certificate can be retrieved via the intranet or the Internet.
 Certificates for end entities from a CA under the public root These certificates are only published on DTAG internal directory services - these are currently the Global Address List of DATG, the group directory of DTAG, and the internal cPKI LDAP.
 In coordination with the tenant DTAG, however, the certificates can be published in other directory services on the DATG intranet.
 On the cPKI LDAP, certificates can be searched by connected applications via LDAP Certificates for end entities from a CA under the internal root These certificates are not currently published.
 In coordination with the tenant DTAG, however, additional certificate types can be published on the DATG intranet.
 OCSP certificates These certificates are not available to download.